 It’s important to note that when you put a heat resistant non-stick sheet on top of any ink, it will cause the ink to look shiny due to the sheet’s smooth surface.
 Shine reflects off of a flat, unbroken surface.
 If you use a textured surface like parchment paper, it’ll break up the surface of the ink so it doesn’t reflect light; therefore it’s less shiny and more matte (check out this article to learn more about creating shiny or matte prints).

-If you don’t have a heat press, not to worry!
-You can use an iron.
-Place the Teflon sheet on the shirt and press with medium pressure until the print is smooth.
-You can get a matte or glossy finish with your print when using this technique with different textures of sheets.
-If you are not wanting a glossy finish, make sure to use the non-glossy side of the Teflon sheet.
+If you don’t have a heat press, you can use an iron.
+Place the heat resistant non-stick sheet on the shirt and press with medium pressure until the print is smooth.
+You can get a matte or glossy finish with your print when using this technique by using different textures of sheets.
+If you are not wanting a glossy finish, make sure to use textured heat resistant non-stick sheet or parchment paper.

 If you notice on press that the shirt’s fibers need to be flattened, you could also use a smoothing screen.
 Smoothing screens effectively smooth out prints like a heat press.
 You have two options to make a smoothing screen.
 One method is to purchase a special teflon sheet to adhere to a screen.
 The other method is to coat a screen and properly dry and expose it.
 For more information on smoothing screens, read this article.

 Heat transfers are fantastic for many situations.
 If you offer vinyl as a service, you know how important a teflon sheet is.
 Just remember that adding a heat resistant non-stick sheet or parchment paper on top of the transfer (or print) will drop the temperature.
 If the ink cures at 300°, the applied temp would be 290°.
 It’ll also take longer for the heat to penetrate through the sheet.